-Actions in green text directly link to our six carbon pledges opportunity to test their solutions to our business challenges in a live environment.
+We have recently launched our fifth Innovation Lab, a 12-week programme that provides successful applicants with the opportunity to test their solutions to our business challenges in a live environment.
 The programme is designed to 'look for ideas where others aren't looking' - in other sectors, other countries and with suppliers that are often small, start-up businesses, just starting on their idea development or business growth journey.